News and Resources

 Vice President Bilal experienced a smoke-filled Maasai dwelling where the traditional three-stone fire is still being used, and also visited homes with the new stove, and witnessed the difference the stove makes for the health and quality of life of the Maasai people.
 “I visited two homes, one with and one without the new stove and the difference is like night and day.”
 He met 80 members of the Maasai Women’s Stove Installation Teams and observed them at work.
 Afterwards the entire community congregated for his speech, remarks by the Regional and District Commissioners, music performance by the children, and an exchange of gifts.

-Thank you to Philip Lange for the marvelous photography selections throughout the website.
+Thank you to Philip Lange for providing the photographs used throughout the website.